Dealing with Non-Stationarity in MARL via Trust-Region Decomposition: Experiments

-\textit{(2) MAMT achieves the trust region constraint on the local policies and minimizes the non-stationarity of the learning procedure.} Below we conduct an in-depth analysis of the reasons why MAMT can noticeably and stably improve the final performance.
-MAMT use an end-to-end approach to adaptively adjust the sizes of the trust regions of the local policies according to the current dependencies between agents, so as to more accurately constrain the KL divergence of the joint policy.
-Therefore, we analyze MAMT from the two perspectives: the trust region constraint satisfaction of the local policies and the non-stationarity satisfaction via surrogate measure. \autoref{fig:kl-ns-main} shows the average value of the KL divergence of all agents' local policies during learning procedure in different environments.
-It can be seen from the figure that MAMT obviously controls the policy divergence.
-The non-stationarity of the learning procedure is difficult to calculate according to the definition, so we use the surrogate measure $\mathcal{D}_{\mathrm{ns}}$ to represents the non-stationarity.
-It can be seen from \autoref{fig:kl-ns-main} that as the learning progresses, the non-stationarity is gradually decreasing.
+\textit{2).
+MAMT achieves the trust-region constraint on the local policies and minimizes the non-stationarity of the learning procedure.} Below we conduct an in-depth analysis of why MAMT can noticeably and stably improve the final performance.
+MAMT uses an end-to-end approach to adaptively adjust the sizes of the local trust-regions according to the current dependencies between agents to constrain the KL divergence more accurately.
+Therefore, we analyze MAMT from the two perspectives: the trust-region constraint satisfaction and the non-stationarity satisfaction via surrogate measure.
+Figure~\ref{fig:kl-ns-main} shows the average value of the local KL divergences in different environments.
+It can be seen from the figure that MAMT controls the policy divergence.
+The non-stationarity of the learning procedure is challenging to calculate according to the definition, so we use the surrogate measure $\mathcal{D}_{\mathrm{ns}}$ to represents the non-stationarity.
+It can be seen from Figure~\ref{fig:kl-ns-main} that as the learning progresses, the non-stationarity is gradually decreasing.